-I am a PhD candidate in the Department of Political Science at the University of Illinois at Urbana-Champaign.
-I received by B.A. from the University of Nebraska in 2008 and my J.D. from The George Washington University Law School in 2011.
+I received my Ph.D. in political science from the University of Illinois in 2018.
+I earned my B.A. from the University of Nebraska in 2008 and my J.D. from The George Washington University Law School in 2011.